Sunday, May 8, 2011

 The Keeper

-I haven't quite decided how I'm going to share the photos and stories from our trip to Europe, but I thought I'd at least put this one out there.
+I haven't quite decided how I'm going to share the photos and stories from my trip to Europe, but I thought I'd at least put this one out there.
 I felt like it was special when I took it, and I still feel that way now that I'm seeing it again.

-We were making the long walk to get to the even longer walk to get to the amazing (and remote) hill town of Civita in Italy, and I caught this nun out of the corner of my eye.
+I was making the long walk to get to the even longer walk to get to the amazing (and remote) hill town of Civita in Italy, and I caught this nun out of the corner of my eye.
 I stopped behind a tree, just out of her sight line, fumbled with my camera case, aimed and got exactly two exposures.
 I blinked, and she was gone.

 It was exhilarating in the moment, and this image was the one that stayed in my mind throughout a trip filled with wonderful photo subjects.